-- Red hexagons mean one or more span errors.
+- A solid red hexagon means one or more span errors.

-Maps in context show additional information about an entity, external, or datastore when you hover over its hexagon.
+Maps in context show additional information about map elements when you hover over them.

-When you mouseover an entity on a map, you'll see more information detail.
+When you mouse over an entity on a map, you'll see more detail.

 The map tooltip includes:

-- a preview of the entity's golden signals over the last 30 minutes.
+- golden signals from the last 30 minutes

-- hexagons representing the hosts this entity is running on, if known.
+- hosts the entity is running on, if known

-- a button to show all the entity's dependencies.
+- a link to show all of the entity's dependencies

 If you need more help, check out these support and learning resources: